 Underage Alcohol Related Laws & MIPs

-Driving under the influence of alcohol (DUI) is a serious charge, but for someone under 21 years of age, it is even harsher.
-Any measurable amount of alcohol while driving is considered an “under 21 DUI”.
-We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you can drive to school, work and internships and succeed in life.
+Any alcohol related criminal charge is a serious concern, but for someone under 21 years of age, it is even harsher.
+We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you that any consequences is reasonable.

 The legal age for possessing alcohol in California, is 21.
 This means holding, carrying, even driving with alcohol in your car and being under 21, is a crime.
 (B&PC §§ 23004, 25658, 25659).
 Those under 21 are not permitted to possess alcohol in public places.
-This can be a misdemeanor charge with a mandatory 1 year driver’s license suspension.
 If you did not have possssion or control of the alcohol – that is a legal issue!
 (B&P § 25662(a)).
 In Chico, you cannot be in a public place and have an ” open container” even if over 21.
 (Chico city 9.30.3)

 Penal Code 647(f) California’s drunk in public law prohibits being intoxicated in public to the point where you